-Candidates accepted in the Early Childhood and Childhood Education program will work toward a B.S. in Education degree and eligibility for New York State initial certification in both Early Childhood Education (birth - Grade 2) and Childhood Education (Grade 1 - 6).
+Candidates accepted in the undergraduate Early Childhood and Childhood Education program will work toward a B.S. in Education degree and eligibility for New York State initial certification in both Early Childhood Education (birth - Grade 2) and Childhood Education (Grade 1 - 6).

 The program is organized into a sequence of six blocks of related courses.
 All teacher candidates must complete 150 hours of field experience, as part of the education coursework, prior to student teaching.
-The field experience allows candidates to gain practical experience through application of the knowledge from coursework.
+The field experience allows candidates to gain practical experience through the application of the knowledge from coursework.

 Anti-Racist Pedagogy in the Program